• Skip to primary navigation

 • Family/group: $145.25

-The park gates are 100 kilometers west of Calgary on Highway 1, and passes can be purchased upon arrival.
+The park gates are 100 km west of Calgary on Highway 1, and passes can be purchased upon arrival.
 Alternatively, they can also be purchased online in advance.
 For more information, visit the Parks Canada website.

 Banff Welcome Sign